Tulon/WineBar/README.md

 ## Building

 First, install Flutter (which also installs Dart) by following the [official instructions](https://docs.flutter.dev/install).
+Don't install Flutter from Snap, as it brings an old version of CMake with it, and we need a newer version for building our C/C++ helper tools.
+However, we do use Flutter from Snap in CI.
+See [here](.github/workflows/build.yml) how we workaround the issue with CMake.

 This project cross-compiles some C++ code targeting Windows, so we need some additional dependencies to be able to do that: